 To learn more about North Carolina’s grandparent visitation and custody rules, contact our child custody lawyer in Raleigh.
 We are here to help you understand every aspect of custody, as well as help you through the difficult court process.

 If you are about to go through a divorce and need help with custody issues and child support matters, consider contacting our divorce lawyer in Raleigh NC.
 While you might be able to deal with this alone, you shouldn’t have to.
 This time can be difficult, overwhelming and emotional.
-Eldreth Law Firm, PC is here to help.
+Eldreth Law Firm, PLLC is here to help.

 For more information about the various types of child custody, be sure to take a look at each of the following blogs in the rest of this series, below: